mamba-org/mamba/docs/source/micromamba-installation.rst

 If you are using macOS, Linux, or Git Bash on Windows there is a simple way of installing ``micromamba``.
 Simply execute the installation script in your preferred shell.

-For Linux and macOS install with:
+For Linux, macOS, or Git Bash on Windows install with:

 ..
 We use ``bash <(curl ...)`` instead of ``curl .. | bash`` as the latter does not work with prompts